Traditional learning vs Online Learning”- that’s truly a topic to be pondered upon, Isn’t it?

 “Kids don’t remember what you try to teach them.
 They remember what you are”.

-Jasmine's school, like other schools in town, had recently installed computers, projectors, cameras and whiteboards in order to switch to the digital form of learning.
+Jasmine’s school, like other schools in town, had recently installed computers, projectors, cameras, and whiteboards in order to switch to a digital form of learning.
 This kind of disturbed the little teen-girl; and made her mull over questions like-

 Was all this a burden for the whole class?